mnokno/Marlin/README.md

 # Marlin
-Marlin is a connect four engine written in c++ to maximize performance.
+Marlin is a connect four engine written in c++ for 7x6 connect 4 game.